LoopKit/loopdocs/docs/loop-3/add-cgm.md

     If the dexcom is on another phone, you can use Share if internet / cell coverage is good.

+    Dexcom Share is not available for Dexcom ONE CGM.

     The Dexcom Share credentials (in other words, account login) is the same as what you used to log in to the active Dexcom app on your iPhone. **Dexcom Share account is not always the same login info as your Dexcom Clarity account.** The information is entered when you first log in to the app and then is never displayed again, nor visible under any information screens.
 If you have forgotten your G5/G6 account info, you can delete the Dexcom app and redownload it to try logging in again.
 This will not cause a restart of any sensor sessions in progress.

     If you do not enter your Share credentials correctly into Loop, you will get an error when Loop tries to access your Share account to backfill CGM data.
 An example of the error message is shown in the graphic below.
 If you see that message, delete your Share account from Loop settings and try again.